 Here you will find pieces from Bowles' craze for 1930s neo-Rococo revival decoration (in particular, wonderful Syrie Maugham and Serge Roche work), next to pieces made by Karl Springer in New York in the 1970s, another era Bowles adores, and, say, an 18th-century chair (such was Bowles' passion for finding and buying the latter that he began to have to stack them up rather than sit on them), behind which might hang a photograph by Wolfgang Tillmans or an etching of a weed growing though a crack in a London pavement by British artist Michael Landy.
 This is the way Bowles has always decorated, as he has lived, finding things (places and people) he loves and mixing them together.

-"Things from very different eras can create a dialog that can be exciting and energizing," explains Bowles, who for the first time has collaborated on the interior of his new Manhattan apartment, with the Milan-based decorators Roberto Peregalli and Laura Sartori Rimini, an experience he describes as "completely fascinating and salutary.
+"Things from very different eras can create a dialogue that can be exciting and energising," explains Bowles, who for the first time has collaborated on the interior of his new Manhattan apartment, with the Milan-based decorators Roberto Peregalli and Laura Sartori Rimini, an experience he describes as "completely fascinating and salutary.
 I admire them so much.
-What they've done is to take my spirit and create an extraordinary framework, but they also have a vigorous esthetic, which has meant that we've had to do an edit of all the pieces I've found from the lives I've lived, and sadly...
+What they've done is to take my spirit and create an extraordinary framework, but they also have a vigorous aesthetic, which has meant that we've had to do an edit of all the pieces I've found from the lives I've lived, and sadly...
 Sadly," he continues, his voice a combination of excitement and mournfulness, "there just isn't room for everything."
 Sad for him, maybe.
 Sad for Watson that he's selling his last beloved Mangiarotti pieces, his most cherished Belvoir objets.
 But great news for us.

 Daisy Garnett writes for Vogue, The New York Times and The Daily Telegraph.